Investment Philosophy

 Evidence over emotion.
 Discipline over reaction.

 Investment decisions are grounded in long-term research, not short-term commentary.
-Discipline under uncertainty is not passive.
-It is the most active choice an investor can make.
-We draw on institutional research across a broad range of sources with no obligation to favor any single firm's view.
+Discipline under uncertainty is not passive — it is the most active choice an investor can make.
+We draw on institutional research and forward-looking capital market assumptions across a broad range of sources, with no obligation to favor any single firm's view.
+Portfolio stress-testing through Monte Carlo simulation helps evaluate whether a plan is likely to hold up across a realistic range of outcomes, not just average ones.

 05